pyeventsourcing/eventsourcing/docs/topics/process.rst

 --------

-Commands have been discussed previously as :doc:`methods on aggregate objects </topics/domainmodel>`.
+Commands have been discussed previously as :doc:`methods on domain entities </topics/domainmodel>`.
 Here, system commands are introduced, as event sourced aggregates created within a separate "commands application".